- If you are born in the United States are you automatically a U.S. citizen?

 - I lost my citizenship long ago because I got a job with the British government.
 I have heard that things have changed.
 Can I be a U.S. citizen again?

 Most people born in the United States are U.S. citizens.
 The only exception being children of foreign diplomats who have full diplomatic immunity.
 Anyone else can apply for a U.S. passport by presenting an original birth certificate showing birth in the United States and adequate identity documents.

 Yes.
-Naturalization in a foreign country, employment with a foreign government, and/or voting in a foreign election do not automatically jeopardize American citizenship.
+Naturalization in a foreign country, employment with a foreign government, and/or voting in a foreign election does not automatically jeopardize U.S. citizenship.
 However, please note that all U.S. citizens, even dual nationals, must enter and depart the United States on U.S. passports.

 No. U.S. citizens must enter and leave the United States on valid U.S. passports, even if they hold a passport from another country.
 If your U.S. passport has been lost or stolen, or if it has expired, you must apply to replace it before traveling to the United States.